-- Application.
-During the application phase, the transport operator is required to attend a LAP training workshop (where the Heavy Vehicle Load Management System manual is distributed) and commence with meeting the requirements of the rules of compliance.
+• Application.
+During the application phase, the transport operator is visited by one of the current service providers to discuss the Heavy Vehicle Load Management System manual.
+The transport operator also commences with meeting the requirements of the rules of compliance.
 These include compiling an inventory of nominated vehicles, implementing some form of vehicle loading control, as well as vehicle maintenance procedures, developing a plan for driver training according to the prescribed standards, identifying responsible persons who will be involved in the programme and ensuring that the necessary records and documentation are in place and are kept up to date.
 In the case of "mass" industries, monitoring of the vehicle loads either at the origin or destination would commence.
+As

-As mentioned in Section 7, at his stage the prerequisite for advancing to the pre-accreditation phase is to achieve a minimum of 96% of vehicle combination masses complying with the legal load plus the 5% tolerance for three consecutive months. - Pre-accreditation.
-At this stage of the project, one or more members of the LAP steering committee conducts an audit once the transport operators indicates that he is ready for an external audit.
-In some cases, where not all the requirements have been met, one or more follow-up audits are required.
-To date, three transport operators have been pre-accredited. - Accreditation.
+- mentioned in Section 7, at this stage the prerequisite for advancing to the pre-accreditation phase is to achieve a minimum of 96% of vehicle combination masses complying with the legal load plus the 5% tolerance for three consecutive months. - Pre-accreditation.
+At this stage of the project, LAP has not been implemented through the South African National Accreditation System (SANAS).
+Audits are currently being conducted by a registered auditor, and four transport operators have been pre-accredited to date. - Accreditation.
 Operators will be awarded full accreditation once the system has been implemented through the South African National Accreditation System (SANAS).
 Audits (and certification) will then be carried out by SANAS-approved accreditation bodies.
 Monitoring of the vehicle loads will continue during the accreditation phase.
-Annual audits will be required by an auditor from a SANASapproved accreditation firm.
+Annual audits will be required by an auditor from a SANAS-approved accreditation firm.